A Photo Timeline of Mercy Ramsey Carl

 holding a

 diploma and wearing the same set of pearls.
-She

-entered UT in the fall and joined Phi Mu sorority.
+in the fall and joined Phi Mu sorority.
 Mercy

 met